SystemsApproach/ops/provision.rst

 * Device Type
 * MAC Addresses

-Note there is typically both a primary and management (e.g., BMC/IPMI) interface.
-One convenience feature of Netbox is to use the *Device Type* as a template that will set the default naming of interfaces, power connections, and other equipment model specific characteristics.
+Note there is typically both a primary and a management (e.g., BMC/IPMI) interface.
+One convenience feature of Netbox is to use the *Device Type* as a template that sets the default naming of interfaces, power connections, and other equipment model specific attributes.

 Finally, the virtual interfaces for the Device must be specified, with its *Label* field set to the physical network interface that it is assigned.
 IP